xaelsouth/RS-232/README.md

   * ./test_tx
   * ./test_rs232

 test_rs232 implements multiple unit tests.
-Use null-modem cable to be able trun them.
+Use null-modem cable to be able to run them.